MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-customize-forms.md

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step7.png)

-1. Select “Save and publish” button in the top right corner to save your changes
+1. Select **Save and publish** button in the top right corner to save your changes
 1. Once you create a new marketing form in Customer Insights – Journeys, you're able to see the Campaign field in the form Settings.
 You might need to reload the Customer Insights – Journeys app to reflect the customization changes, press F5 to reload the browser tab
     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step8.png)